B.A., Summa Cum Laude, Wake Forest University, membership in Phi Beta Kappa and Psi Chi

 Clinical Externship in Pediatric Psychology, Children's Healthcare of Atlanta

 Postdoctoral Training in Forensic Psychology at the Mendota Mental Health Institute

 Board Certified in Behavioral and Cognitive Psychology (ABPP)

 Research and Authorship:

-One unique feature of my practice is that I am a former university professor, where I taught and conducted research on mental illness, personality development, motivation, social skills, psychotherapy, and positive psychology.
+One unique feature of my practice is that I am a former university professor, where I taught and conducted research on the assessment and treatment of mental illness, personality development, motivation, social skills, positive psychology, and research methodology.
 I have published and/or presented over 75 articles on these topics and I draw upon my extensive research and teaching experience when working with my clients.
 I firmly believe in educating my clients about the therapy process and working collaboratively with them to treat symptoms and improve quality of life.

 I have significant experience working with individuals who have complicated medical and psychological issues.
 I completed an externship at Children's Healthcare of Atlanta, internship at Duke University Medical Center, and I was on staff at Mary Free Bed Rehabilitation Hospital, where I treated both children and adults.
 In these positions I worked closely with physicians, occupational and physical therapists, and other healthcare providers to provide comprehensive, effective treatments for many acute and chronic health conditions.